 Following their grand renovation, Hamilton Princess & Beach Club boosted their retail offerings with FH by Luxury Gifts Bermuda, creating a ladieswear, menswear and resort shop that caters to visitors and local shoppers alike.
 They are the exclusive retailer of Hamec, a line of silky, tropical print resortwear, including maxi dresses, camisoles, rompers and skirts designed locally by best friends Patricia Borland and Cary Butterfield.
-Other Bermudian brands include ladies’ swimwear brands Axil and Novah Swimwear, Nature-inspired jewellery by Airy Heights Design and a line of organic body care products by Tricia Lines.
+Other Bermudian brands include ladies’ swimwear brand Novah, nature-inspired jewellery by Airy Heights Design and a line of organic body care products by Tricia Lines.

 Nothing speaks to the Bermuda lifestyle like Makin’ Waves.
 Created by two childhood friends in the 80s, they are the go-to for gear and active apparel to enjoy time in and on the water.
 As well as surfboards, paddleboards, wetsuits, sunglasses and swimwear from major, global brands, they stock their own line of branded t-shirts, sun-shirts and rash guards for all ages and genders.
 Among the racks of classic boardshorts they stock local favourite, Bermies, a shorter swim trunk that pays tribute to the island with bright prints with sharks, turtles, scooters and more.
 Florida-based founder Uki Deane was inspired by the island when creating his fast-drying, stylish and stretchy styles.